 If you feel some uncomfortable up-and-down bumping when driving your car lately, chances are you’re driving on flat-spotted tires.
-With that in mind, we have prepared this article to help you understand what causes flat spots on tires, their symptoms, and what to do next if you run into that situation.
+With that in mind, we have prepared this article to help you understand spots on tires, their symptoms, and what to do next if you run into that situation.

 What Is Tire Flat Spotting?